myDevicesIoT/Cayenne-MQTT-Python/README.rst

 Cayenne Setup
 -------------
-1. Create your Cayenne account at https://mydevices.com.
+1. Create your Cayenne account  `here <https://developers.mydevices.com/cayenne/features/>`_.
 2. Add a new device using the Bring Your Own Thing API selection.

 Examples